 Position-based modeling gives 40% of conversion credit to both the first and last touches and 20% to the remaining clicks on the journey.

-This data is more concrete that first or last-click alone because it gives you insight into:
+This data is more concrete than first or last-click alone because it gives you insight into:

-- What first keyword or ad drew attention
+- Which first keyword or ad drew attention

-- And what clicks/keywords in the middle supported their journey with information
+- And which clicks/keywords in the middle supported their journey with information

 Position-based attribution is a middle-ground, conservative model.
 Instead of giving direct credit to first or last keywords, you get 80% to both and 20% to the rest.